 Another nutrient to be aware of is iron.
 Women have a higher requirement of iron than men (due to menstruation) and intakes are typically below what is recommended, especially in adolescent girls.
 Iron found in meat is called haem-iron, and is more readily absorbed than non-haem iron.
 For this reason, female vegetarians especially, need to ensure that they’re having a couple of sources of non-haem iron daily.
 Iron can be found in beans and pulses, eggs, fortified breakfast cereals, dark green leafy vegetables (like spinach, broccoli and swiss chard), wholemeal flour, dried apricots and seeds.
 As I said, these non-haem sources of iron aren’t so easily absorbed by the body, however, there are a few tips than can help enhance absorption.
 Vitamin C (found in citrus fruits, peppers and sweet potato) helps improve the amount of iron we can obtain from food.
 So having a glass of orange juice with cereal or some sweet potato in your lentil soup will help up your iron intake.
 Also, avoid having tea and coffee alongside a meal as they contain tannins and phytates that bind with iron and make it more difficult for the body to absorb.

 If vegan, good sources of calcium will be required to replace calcium obtained from dairy (see my nutrient nugget for more info on calcium).
 Calcium is found in green leafy veg like; kale, broccoli, rocket and watercress, beans, pulses, fish where you eat the bones (tinned mackerel/sardines), almonds, brazil nuts, sesame seeds and dried apricots.
 Some soya milks and tofu are also fortified with calcium.
-Vitamin D (obtained from sunlight) enhances calcium absorption, so those at risk of poor vitamin D status should eat a variety of the above foods daily and certain populations may need to consider a vitamin D supplement.
+Vitamin D (obtained from sunlight) enhances calcium absorption, so those at risk of poor vitamin D status should eat a variety of the above foods daily and you should consider a vitamin D supplement.
 See my vitamin D post.

 In order to get all the vitamins and minerals we need, a large variety of fruits and vegetables should be eaten.
 Think about eating as many different colours as possible!
 This, alongside beans, lentils, grains and nuts will help ensure your vegetarian or vegan diet is adequate in all nutrients.